Protecting public spaces

 We have adopted a public space protection order (PSPO) to prevent individuals or groups of people committing anti-social behaviour in public spaces.
 The PSPO imposes restrictions on the use of the public area.

-Our PSPO covers the area of Hinckley and Bosworth (the administration area of the authority) and imposes restrictions on open public recreational spaces that is owned or maintained by Hinckley & Bosworth Borough Council (authority park) and land owned or managed by the following parish councils:
+Our PSPO covers the area of Hinckley and Bosworth (the administration area of the authority) and imposes restrictions on open public recreational spaces which are owned or maintained by Hinckley & Bosworth Borough Council (HBBC) and land owned or managed by all parish councils.

 What is a PSPO?